Controlling gain with loss: Bounds on localizable entanglement in multi-qubit systems: Multi-qubit pure states

 \section{Multi-qubit pure states}

-In this section, we consider a number of paradigmatic multi-qubit pure states, and investigate the possible correlation between the localizable entanglement and the bipartite entanglement that is lost due to measurement.
-Note that the maximum value of $\langle E_{A_1A_2}\rangle$ as well as the optimal measurement basis on $B$ providing this value depends on the choice of $E$.
-For the results reported in this paper, we choose negativity~\cite{peres1996,horodecki1996,vidal2002,zyczkowski1998,lee2000} as the entanglement measure.
-See Appendix~\ref{app:negativity} for a brief definition.

-Let us consider an $N$-qubit system, $S$, where the qubits are labelled as $1,2,\cdots,N$.
+In this section, we explore a number of paradigmatic multi-qubit pure states, and discuss the correlation between the localizable entanglement and the bipartite entanglement that is lost due to measurement.
+Let us take an $N$-qubit system, $S$, where the qubits are labelled as $1,2,\cdots,N$.
 As discussed in Sec.~\ref{sec:intro}, we consider a tripartition $A_1:A_2:B$ of the system, and perform single-qubit rank-$1$ projection measurements on all qubits in $B$.
 Without any loss in generality, we assume that $B$ holds $n(<N-1)$ qubits, and $A=A_1\cup A_2$ consists of the rest $N-n$ qubits.
 We label the qubits in $B$ as $1,2,\cdots,n$, and the qubits in $A$ as $n+1,n+2,\cdots,N-1,N$.
 In this situation, $\langle E_{A_1A_2}\rangle$ (Eq.~\ref{eq:loce_def}) takes the form

 where $\tilde{\rho}^k_{A_1A_2}=\text{Tr}_B\left[\tilde{\rho}^k\right]$, $\tilde{\rho}^k=\left[M^k\rho M^{k\dagger}\right]/p_k$, and $p_k =\text{Tr}\left[ M^k\rho M^{k\dagger}\right]$, with $M^k$ being the measurement operation corresponding to the measurement outcome $k$, and the maximization is performed over the set of all possible single-qubit rank-$1$ projection measurements on all qubits in $B$.
 Note that the maximum value of $\langle E_{A_1A_2}\rangle$ can not exceed the maximum value of the chosen entanglement measure, $E_{max}$, implying $\langle E_{A_1A_2}\rangle\leq E_{max}$.